rouzbehshi/Frizzle/README.md

 The early stopping method is used as a regularizer during training to prevent overfitting.
 This method monitors the model’s performance on the validation dataset by observing the errors.
-This work considers patience of 20 iterations, meaning the training will stop when the validation error increases or does not improve for 40 consecutive iterations.
+This work considers patience of 40 iterations, meaning the training will stop when the validation error increases or does not improve for 40 consecutive iterations.

 The rolling window approach is used to train the ANN models, enhancing the model’s ability to generalize across different temporal segments of the dataset.
-Each rolling window encompasses a subset of the data equivalent to one year for training and the subsequent year for validation to fine-tune the hyperparame- ters.
-This window is progressively shifted forward by one year in each iteration, covering all possible 20-year periods within the dataset.
+Each rolling window encompasses a subset of the data equivalent to 90% of data in one year for training and the remaining for validation to fine-tune the hyperparameters.
+This window is progressively shifted forward by half a year in each iteration, covering all possible 15-year periods within the dataset.
 The final year of the dataset, not included in the rolling windows, is used to test the model’s performance after the training and validation phases.